List of Little Miss characters: Little Miss Whoops

 Little Miss Whoops is the 33rd of the Little Miss series.
 Little Miss Whoops goes to visit her brother, Mr. Bump.
 Unfortunately, disasters happen.

-In the 2008 TV series The Mr. Men Show, Miss Whoops keeps her pink nose but her hair is invisible, a pair of glasses and a pink bow replace her bandages, and her color is a lighter shade of blue; she is slightly less round.
+In the 2008 TV series The Mr. Men Show, Miss Whoops keeps her pink nose but her hair is invisible, a pair of glasses and a pink bow replace her bandages, and her colour is a lighter shade of blue; she is slightly less round.
 As her name suggests, her catchphrase for the show is "Whoops!".
 Miss Whoops also says that she doesn't like "flat food" and claims she's a "trained professional" at everything she does.
-While in the book, she is Mr. Bump's sister, it is never mentioned in the TV series (except on the Cartoon Network site and the Mr. Men Show magazine) although they are the same color and equally clumsy.
+While in the book, she is Mr. Bump's sister, it is never mentioned in the TV series (except on the Cartoon Network site and the Mr. Men Show magazine) although they are the same colour and equally clumsy.
 Apparently, Little Miss Whoops is very nearsighted when she was seen without her glasses (explained well in the episode, "Eyeglasses"); even in the book, she squints.
 Their relationship was hinted at by the way they interacted ("Actually it's me, Mr. Bump"; "Mr. Bump, we make quite the team"); Miss Whoops really wanted Mr. Bump to celebrate her birthday in "Parties" and the Mr. Men Annual 2010.
 In the US broadcast Miss Whoops has a monotone New Jersey voice like Fran Drescher and in the UK a Welsh accent.
 In the US and UK versions, she is voiced by Alicyn Packard and Teresa Gallagher respectively.

 Little Miss Whoops has also appears under the titles Madame Malchance (French), Doña Pupas (Spanish), and Menina Disparate (Portuguese).
 Miss Whoops was planned to be the last Little Miss character, but it actually wasn't, and Little Miss Princess appeared.